Mathematics

 Big Ideas

-Across the five years of study of mathematics at Sewell Park Academy students are exposed to 40 different ‘big ideas’ which reflect some of the most interesting, thought provoking and practical ideas within mathematics.
+Across the five years of study of mathematics at Sewell Park Academy students are exposed to 24 different ‘big ideas’ which reflect some of the most interesting, thought provoking and practical ideas within mathematics.
 None of the big ideas are part of the National Curriculum or examination syllabus but, instead, are designed to enrich and inspire students about the history, applications and broader ideas linked to our subject.
-The big ideas are grouped into five distinct themes with a particular theme linked to each of the five years of study.
+Further “Big Ideas” are explored within the extended reading tasks in Academic Literacy, these focus more on exposing students to the diverse cultures and histories of mathematics through the medium of reading and discussion.

 Future You

-A programme of ‘Future You’ careers is being developed with roles being linked as closely to units where possible.
-The roles are linked to the year group and unit so, by the end of Year 11, every unit student will have been introduced to 106 different careers.
+A programme of ‘Future You’ careers has been developed with roles being linked as closely to units where possible.
+The roles are linked to the year group and unit so, by the end of Year 11, every student will have been introduced to 106 different careers.

 Academic Literacy